rweigel/stats/syllabus.md

 ## General

 1. Principles of Statistics, M.G.
-Bulmer -- A short Dover book that covers fundamental statistical topics in and parsimonious manner.
+Bulmer -- A short Dover book that covers fundamental statistical topics.
 Available on Amazon for $3.00.
 1. Many of the topics covered in this course are covered in the MIT OCW course [Introduction to Probability and Statistics](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/).
-1. Dealing with Uncertainty - A Guide to Error Analysis 2nd Edition, M. Drosg -- Covers basics of uncertainty and error analysis at Freshman physics lab level.
+1. Dealing with Uncertainty - A Guide to Error Analysis 2nd Edition, M. Drosg -- Covers uncertainty and error analysis basics at Freshman physics lab level.
 Very good but very expensive (> $100 on Amazon).
 1. Statistical Methods in Experimental Physics, F. James -- A standard reference that you should have a copy of.
 1. Statistics, D. Freedman, R. Pisani, and R. Purves -- A basic introduction to statistics with many examples and extended discussion of topics.
-1. Probability for the Enthusiastic Beginner, D. Morin -- A very basic introduction to probability.
+1. Probability for the Enthusiastic Beginner, D. Morin -- an elementary introduction to probability.
 1. Probability and Statistics for Engineering and the Sciences (8th ed), J.L.
 Devore -- A commonly used textbook for upper-division engineering and science majors.
 1. Probability and Statistics, M.H.
 DeGroot and M.J.
 Schervish (4th ed) -- Similar in scope and coverage of Devore.